 Three years ago, a former employee of Outback Steakhouse confessed on a Reddit thread that a fellow user's suspicions were correct: If you order your steak well done, the kitchen is going to dole you out a worse cut of meat.

-"Honestly… yes," said former employee.
+"Honestly… yes," said a former employee.
 "We sort steaks to cook all at the same temp, at the same time.
 So yeah you will get a crappier cut to cook at the same time as your super nice, rare cut."

 In 2017, Twitter users uncovered that, in several cities, the layout of Outback's locations looks like a pentagram.
 Amidst the ensuing viral conspiracy theories that Satanism was involved (you know, a practice that uses pentagrams as symbols), Outback leaned in.
-"If the Bloomin' Onion is evil then we don't want to be nice," they Tweeted, in a genius marketing move that kept the internet talking.
+"If the Bloomin' Onion is evil then we don't want to be nice," they tweeted, in a genius marketing move that kept the internet talking.

 You don't have to actually dine there to enjoy their bread